MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-block-signin-shared-mailboxes.md

 # Block sign-in for shared mailbox accounts using Microsoft 365 Lighthouse

 Every shared mailbox has a corresponding user account.
-A shared mailbox is not intended for direct sign-in by its associated user account.
+A shared mailbox isn't intended for direct sign-in by its associated user account.
 You should always block sign-in for the shared mailbox account and keep it blocked.

 Microsoft 365 Lighthouse provides visibility into all the shared mailboxes across your managed tenants that are enabled for direct sign-in.
 You can track and block sign-in for all shared mailbox accounts from the **Shared mailboxes** page.